Generative Bayesian Inference with GANs: ABC and Beyond

 Our vanilla {B-GAN} sampler uses contrastive learning \citep{gutmann2018likelihood,durkan2020contrastive} to estimate the conditional distribution $\pi(\theta\C\Xn)$ for {\em any} $\Xn$.
 Since $\Xn_0$ is used only at the evaluation stage (not the training stage), we can custom-make the sampler to $\Xn_0$ by using the B-GAN output {(or the output after reinforcement learning)} as an initialization for implicit variational Bayes optimization \citep{tran2017hierarchical, huszar2017variational}.
 Implicit variational Bayes attempts to approximate the posterior using densities which are defined implicitly by a push-forward mapping.
 B-GAN also trains such a mapping but the generator will have never seen observed data.
 At later stages of B-GAN training, we can thereby modify the objective function for the generator so that it minimizes a lower bound to the marginal likelihood.
 Since the likelihood cannot be evaluated, we use contrastive learning inside the variational objective to compute the lower bound \citep{huszar2017variational, tran2017hierarchical}.
 We consider the joint-contrastive form \citep{ huszar2017variational, durkan2020contrastive}, where the classifier is still trained to learn the joint likelihood ratio using the ABC reference table (similarly as in B-GAN).
 However, the generator is now trained on $\Xn_0$ by maximizing the evidence lower bound.
 This algorithm is related to the B-GAN simulator, but uses $\Xn_0$ during the training stage.

-Contrastive learning has been used inside Bayesian likelihood-free sampling algorithms before (see e.g. \citep{wang2021approximate,gutmann2018likelihood,kaji2021mh}).
-Both \citep{wang2021approximate} and \citep{kaji2021mh} assume iid data with a large enough sample size $n$ to be able to apply classification algorithms for each iteration of Metropolis Hastings and ABC, respectively.
-Our approach does not require iid data and works even with $n=1$.
+Contrastive learning has been used inside Bayesian likelihood-free sampling algorithms before (see e.g. \citet{wang2021approximate,gutmann2018likelihood,kaji2021mh}).
+Both \citet{wang2021approximate} and \citet{kaji2021mh} assume iid data with a large enough sample size $n$ to be able to apply classification algorithms for each iteration of Metropolis Hastings and ABC, respectively.
+Our approach does not require iid data and can flexiblely accommodate almost any shape of data.
 We also do not require to run classification at each posterior simulation step.

 We show highly competitive performance of our methods (relative to state-of-the art likelihood-free Bayesian methods) on several simulated examples.
 While conceptually related methodology has occurred before \citep{papamakarios2016fast, lueckmann2017flexible,ramesh2022gatsbi}, theory supporting these likelihood-free Bayesian approaches has been lacking.
 We provide new frequentist-Bayesian theoretical results for the typical variational distance between the true and approximated posteriors.
 We analyze Wasserstein versions of both the B-GAN algorithm as well as adversarial variational Bayes.
 With properly tuned neural networks, we show that this distance goes to zero as $n\rightarrow\infty$ with large enough ABC reference tables.